firstcreditunion/loan-status-hub/documentation/loan-status-verification-system.md

 CREATE POLICY "System can update verification sessions" ON api.user_verification_sessions
     FOR UPDATE TO anon USING (true);

+CREATE POLICY "System can delete verification sessions" ON api.user_verification_sessions
+    FOR DELETE TO anon USING (true);

 -- Users can only see their own verification sessions CREATE POLICY "Users can read own verification sessions" ON api.user_verification_sessions
     FOR SELECT TO anon USING (